ShadowIgnition/LM-Programming-Test/README.md

 ## Bonus Points:
 - The package was imported using the package manager.
-- The solved solution was uploaded to git.
 - The solution has error handling.
 - The solution has code that is clear to read and understand.
 - The UI is flexible and fits different aspect ratios.
 (16:9, 16:10, 4:3, etc)

+## Delivery:
+- Your solution can either be uploaded to git, or sent to your reviewer in a `.zip` file.

 ## How to add to your Unity Project via Package Manager